Just some of the fantastic locations you can visit while staying with Toms Holidays self catering accommodation!

 Gardens & Historical Attractions

-Thanks to the Gulf Stream, these picturesque Cornish gardens are home to a broad spectrum of the most exciting, rare and beautiful plants and trees in the British Isles.
+Thanks to the Gulf Stream, these Great gardens of Cornwall are home to a broad spectrum of the most exciting, rare and beautiful plants and trees in the British Isles.

 The website of the Famous underground Slate Caves in South East Cornwall.....Carnglaze Caverns and The Rum Store